Pravin-Ade/DevOps-Zone/Docker/Docker-Commands.md

 - if entrypoint exists in Docker file that will be default executable. whatever we write in CMD will become arguments to entrypoint
 - if entrypoint is not found then CMD will be executable
 - CMD can be overriden easily by passing additional commands post image name in docker run
+- Command which gets executed when the docker container is created from image.
+- CMD acts as argument to the ENTRYPOINT

 Adding ENTRYPOINT to our Dockerfile, our new dockerfile will look like this